tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/modelbuilder.md

 ) WITH ( KAFKA_TOPIC='MyMovie', VALUE_FORMAT='Json', PARTITIONS='1', REPLICAS='1' );
 ```

-The `WithHeaders` function within the FLUENT API takes precedence over the `HeadersAttribute`.
+The `WithHeaders` function within the fluent API takes precedence over the `HeadersAttribute`.

 ### HasColumnName
 **v6.1.0**

 The `HasColumnName` function is employed during JSON deserialization and code generation, particularly in tasks like crafting CREATE STREAM or INSERT INTO statements.

-The below code demonstrates how to use the `HasColumnName` method in the Fluent API to override the property name `Description` to `Desc` during code generation:
+The below code demonstrates how to use the `HasColumnName` method in the fluent API to override the property name `Description` to `Desc` during code generation:

 ```C#
 using ksqlDB.RestApi.Client.KSql.RestApi.Enums;